manikrishna-m/Malaria-Transmission-Blocking-Drug/README.md

 # Data Processing and Visualization Pipeline

-This repository contains a data processing and visualization pipeline for [BioImages](https://www.ebi.ac.uk/biostudies/bioimages) dataset.
+This repository contains a PHIDDLI model pipeline for malaria dataset

 ## Prerequisites